Distribution Fitting for Combating Mode Collapse in Generative Adversarial Networks: Abstract

 \section{Abstract}

-Mode collapse is still a major unsolved problem in generative adversarial networks.
-In this work, we analyze the causes of mode collapse from a new perspective.
-Due to the nonuniform sampling in the training process, some sub-distributions can be missed while sampling data.
-Therefore, the GAN objective can reach the minimum when the generated distribution is not the same as the real one.
-To alleviate the problem, we propose a global distribution fitting (GDF) method by a penalty term to constrain generated data distribution.
-On the basis of not changing the global minimum of the GAN objective, GDF will make it harder to reach the minimum value when the generated distribution is not the same as the real one.
-Furthermore, we also propose a local distribution fitting (LDF) method to cope with the situation that the real distribution is unknown.
+Mode collapse is a significant unsolved issue of generative adversarial networks.
+In this work, we examine the causes of mode collapse from a novel perspective.
+Due to the nonuniform sampling in the training process, some sub-distributions may be missed when sampling data.
+As a result, even when the generated distribution differs from the real one, the GAN objective can still achieve the minimum.
+To address the issue, we propose a global distribution fitting (GDF) method with a penalty term to confine the generated data distribution.
+When the generated distribution differs from the real one, GDF will make the objective harder to reach the minimal value, while the original global minimum is not changed.
+To deal with the circumstance when the overall real data is unreachable, we also propose a local distribution fitting (LDF) method.
 Experiments on several benchmarks demonstrate the effectiveness and competitive performance of GDF and LDF.